Tight security at TN Secretariat as crowds swell outside Minister’s chambers

-CHENNAI: Police security has been strengthened across ministers’ offices at the State Secretariat amid a sharp increase in the number of visitors meeting members of the newly formed government at Fort St George.
+CHENNAI: Security has been strengthened across the ministers' offices at the Secretariat amid a sharp increase in visitors meeting members of the newly formed government at Fort St George.

 With ministers beginning full-fledged administrative work after assuming office, their chambers have been witnessing heavy crowds from morning till evening, prompting authorities to deploy additional police personnel to regulate movement and prevent congestion inside the Secretariat complex.